-What is Luminex Multiplex Assay?
+What is Luminex Assay?

-Luminex Multiplex Assay: Bead-Based Immunoassays
+Luminex Assay: Bead-Based Immunoassays

-Luminex multiplex assay is a bead-based immunoassay technique that allows multiple analytes (ex. cytokines, chemokines, metabolic biomarkers, etc.) to be quantitated simultaneously in a single biological matrix sample.
+Luminex assay is a bead-based immunoassay multiplex technique that allows multiple analytes (ex. cytokines, chemokines, metabolic biomarkers, etc.) to be quantitated simultaneously in a single biological matrix sample.
 Generally, the results obtained using a standardized Luminex assay are superior or equivalent to conventional ELISA, even as the differentiated xMAP technology allows high throughput biomarker testing with reduced sample volume, test preparation, and reagent costs.
-Luminex multiplex immunoassays can detect up to 100 compatible analytes simultaneously using a commercial or custom kit.
+Luminex immunoassays can multiplex up to 100 compatible analytes simultaneously using a commercial or custom kit.
 Over the past few years, Luminex cytokine assays have been one of our most requested biomarker testing services.

 Luminex Multiplex utilizes xMAP technology comprising a magnetic or non-magnetic bead-based flow cytometric platform.
 The Luminex system creates unique spectral addresses for the microspheres by labeling them as per the different ratios of red and far-red fluorophores.
 This technology can detect multiple targets in a single immunoassay system by assigning each of them with a unique address through the covalent attachment of these fluorescent antibodies to the beads.
 Thus, this multiplexed immunoassay system with a microplate format can simultaneously analyze up to 100 different nucleic acids, proteins, or peptides.